 Coartem Tablets should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Pregnant rats dosed during the period of organogenesis at or higher than a dose of about half the highest clinical dose of 1120 mg artemether-lumefantrine per day (based on body surface area comparisons), showed increases in fetal loss, early resorptions and post implantation loss.
 No adverse effects were observed in animals dosed at about one-third the highest clinical dose.
-Similarly, dosing in pregnant rabbits at about three times the clinical dose (based on body surface area comparisons) resulted in abortions, preimplantation loss, post implantation loss and decreases in the number of live fetuses.
-No adverse reproductive effects were detected in rabbits at two times the clinical dose.
+Similarly, dosing in pregnant rabbits at about 3 times the clinical dose (based on body surface area comparisons) resulted in abortions, preimplantation loss, post implantation loss and decreases in the number of live fetuses.
+No adverse reproductive effects were detected in rabbits at 2 times the clinical dose.
 Embryo-fetal loss is a significant reproductive toxicity.
 Other artemisinins are known to be embryotoxic in animals.
 However, because metabolic profiles in animals and humans are dissimilar, artemether exposures in animals may not be predictive of human exposures [see Nonclinical Toxicology].
 These data cannot rule out an increased risk for early pregnancy loss or fetal defects in humans.